Current foster parents

 This support group is open to all current and prospective foster and adoptive families.

-Background Study process for new applicants
+Background Study process

 Every person in your household who is age 13 or over must complete a background study.
 Anyone of the age of 18 will be fingerprinted.